 Yes.
 A complete course syllabus is expected from each instructor before the start of the class.

-14. How do I register and pay to take a UVA distance education graduate engineering class?
+14. How do I register and pay to take a Virginia Engineering Online (VA) graduate engineering class?

-The registration for and payment of CGEP classes has been handled through the School of Continuing and Professional Studies (SCPS) (through the spring 2017 term).
-Starting fall 2017, the Office of Educational Innovation will manage all registrations for CGEP class sections.
+The registration for and payment of VEO classes has been handled through the the Office of Educational Innovation and Student Financial Services.
 If you are uncertain about how to submit your registration and payment for a course, please contact us.